wayetender/whip/web/source/docs/artifact-eval.md

 shim python src/client.py discovery 8000
 ```

-The `shim` command is a shell script that instructs the operating system
-to preload the interposition library to intercept on new network connections
-(described in more detail in Section 3).
+This will successfully install the Whip adapter on the client, without any
+code changes to the client itself.

-> **Objective 1:** Whip can be deployed on an application with no code changes (bottom of p2).
+> **Objective 2:** Whip can capture first-order contract failures (bottom of p4).
-Additionally, Whip can operate under partial deployment (i.e., only
-one of the services will have a Whip adapter) (bottom of p2).

-With this we can bring down the application, rebuild the containers (note:
+With the adapter installed we can bring down the application, rebuild the
-not the applications themselves), and run the client again:
+containers (note: not the service applications themselves), and run the client again:

 ```
 $ docker-compose down
 ...
+$ docker-compose build
+...
-$ docker-compose up --build -d
+$ docker-compose run cient
 ...
 $ docker-compose run client ./run_client.sh
 connected to discovery service discovery:8000